 Last, we show that Affirmative Action is not a universal panacea for racial inequality: in certain belief settings, imposing Affirmative Action policies can cause long-term harm to Black workers.
-In our analysis, circumstances in which initial beliefs about discrimination do not adequately account for the presence of statistical discrimination by firms lead to negative consequences when imposing an Affirmative Action policy.
-This is because the information revealed by Affirmative Action indicates the labor market is more hostile than previously believed.
+In our analysis, circumstances in which initial discrimination beliefs do not adequately account for the presence of statistical discrimination lead to negative consequences of imposing Affirmative Action policies.
+This is because the information revealed by Affirmative Action indicates that previous beliefs about discrimination were understated and the labor market is more hostile than previously believed.
 We show examples of two settings in which this may occur: one in which the measure of taste-based discriminators is large, and one in which initial beliefs about discrimination reflect only the measure of taste-based discriminators.
 In both examples, Affirmative Action leads to persistently worse outcomes for Black workers, because it reveals that their beliefs understated the degree of discrimination in the labor market.

 While the channel that we introduce in this paper is perhaps not novel to casual discourse, it is novel to the literature on statistical discrimination and Affirmative Action.
 Previous work typically considered static environments (see Coate and Loury (1993), Moro and Norman (2004), and Fang and Norman (2006) among others) or environments in which Affirmative Action dispels statistical discrimination (see Lundberg and Startz (1983)).
 Among the limited number of papers that consider a similar dynamic environment are Blume (2006) and Levin et al. (2009).
 Both papers allow for firms and workers to update beliefs in response to labor market outcomes.
 In both papers, however, discrimination is a purely statistical process that results from mismatch in the labor market and is common knowledge to firms and workers.
 In this context, Affirmative Action would have no role because workers know the measure of taste-based discriminators and are certain about all the primitives of their environment.
 Another related paper, Chung (2000), assesses the effect of Affirmative Action on human capital investment through increasing representation.
 In his paper, however, Affirmative Action necessarily causes a switch in beliefs because the hiring decision is not modeled and workers update their beliefs only on aggregate outcomes; here, we model the hiring decision and show circumstances in which Affirmative Action can be a negative.
 Among more recent papers, Boerma and Karabarbounis (2021) consider the effect of reparations on wealth inequality using a model in which beliefs about the return to capital investment depends on past experiences.
-They find that reparations alone cannot close the gap due to beliefs, and argue that instead the proliferation of information on returns is more important, which complements our findings about the importance of beliefs.
+They find that reparations alone cannot close the gap due to beliefs, which complements our findings about the importance of beliefs.